 I cut chicken breasts in half lengthwise, breaded them, and roasted them in the oven in my usual manner.
 I then topped the chicken with slices of buffalo mozzarella and broiled them just until the cheese got all melted and gooey.
 I then took the chicken out of the oven and drizzled it with some of my homemade pesto, then spooned on some sweet baby tomatoes that I had tossed with olive oil and minced garlic.
-The chicken was moist and tender, and the combination of melted mozzarella, fresh tasting pesto sauce, and sweet cherry tomatoes was a perfect topping!
-I always prefer making my own homemade breading mixture, but if you are short for time you can use a store bought version, but it does make a difference in the flavor though when you make your own.
-Buffalo mozzarella isn’t a necessity, and I used it simply because I had it on hand.
+The chicken was moist and tender, and the combination of melted mozzarella, fresh-tasting pesto sauce, and sweet cherry tomatoes was a perfect topping!
+I always prefer making my own homemade breading mixture, but if you are short for time, you can use a store-bought version, but it does make a difference in the flavor though when you make your own.
+Buffalo mozzarella isn’t necessary, and I used it simply because I had it on hand.
 Do buy a good quality brand of mozzarella.
-I wanted to use up my garden tomatoes so I use tiny cherry tomatoes, but any ripe, good tasting tomato will work just fine, just cut it into a small dice.
-If the chicken pieces are not an even thickness, you might want to use a meat mallet to create an equal thickness so they cook evenly.
+I wanted to use my garden tomatoes, so I use tiny cherry tomatoes, but any ripe, good-tasting tomato will work just fine; just cut it into small dice.
+If the chicken pieces are not even thick, you might want to use a meat mallet to create an equal thickness to cook evenly.

 For The Chicken:

 - 2 Medium to Large Boneless, Skinless Chicken Breasts, Halved Lengthwise

 - 1 1/2 Teaspoons Grated Zest From 1 Lemon